 Maximizing efficiency in your kitchen design takes planning, research, and hard work.
-It doesn’t matter whether your operation is new and in the blueprint stage or is going through a remodel, the pressure to get it right can make the process quite intimidating.
-Winston has the tools you need to assure an efficient kitchen.
+It doesn’t matter whether your operation is in the blueprint stage or is going through a remodel.
+The pressure to get it right can make the process quite intimidating.
+Winston has the tools you need to assure kitchen efficiency.

 An Efficient Kitchen has Flow

-Commercial kitchen equipment takes up a lot of room and can be difficult to accommodate when trying to maximize efficiency.
-Although necessary, this can be one of your biggest challenges when designing a kitchen.
+Commercial kitchen equipment takes up a lot of room.
+It can be difficult to accommodate when trying to maximize efficiency.
+This can be one of your biggest challenges when designing a kitchen.

-Follow your plan for kitchen flow when deciding the best location for your equipment.
-The goal here is to avoid issues in employee foot traffic.
-For example, frequently used doors open into busy aisles?
+Research your plan for kitchen flow when deciding the best location for your equipment.
+The goal is to avoid issues in employee foot traffic.
+For example, do frequently used doors open into busy aisles?
 Do doors swing in the correct direction to avoid collisions with one another?

-Making sure that you have the correct amount and type of equipment for your operations eliminates clutter from your kitchen.
-However, plan for flexibility should you need to add equipment to meet future needs
+Making sure that you have the correct amount and type of equipment eliminates clutter from your kitchen.
+However, be flexible should you need to add equipment to meet future needs.

-There is more foot traffic during peak hours, which can cause serious issues if not reflected in the kitchen layout.
+Higher foot traffic during peak hours can cause serious issues if not reflected in the kitchen layout.
 Traffic jams in the kitchen can negatively affect the entire service period, from preparation to serving customers’ orders.
 Ensure you allow enough space for multiple people to perform their tasks in the kitchen.

 Don’t forget to allow for maintenance.
-Even the best equipment will occasionally need service or repairs.
-Equipment needs to be accessible from all sides, or at the very least moveable, so that interruption can be minimized.
+Even the best equipment occasionally needs service or repairs.
+Equipment must be accessible from all sides, or at the very least moveable, so that interruption can be minimized.
 Otherwise, it will cause disruptions for your employees and make the repair tech’s job unnecessarily difficult.

 Safety and Regulations

 As with anything related to customer safety, your kitchen layout needs to adhere to health and safety regulations.
-State and local health departments are a prime resource for up-to-date information on regulations and requirements in your area.
-Some design elements are simple common sense; cooked food must be physically separate from areas where raw food is prepared.
+State and local health departments are a prime resource for up-to-date information on regulations and requirements.
+Some design elements are simply common sense.
+Cooked food must be physically separate from areas where raw food is prepared.
 All food must be separate from dirty dishes, cleaning supplies, or any other material that could be harmful or toxic.
-The possibility of cross-contamination or food poisoning must be eliminated from your kitchen design.
+The possibility of cross-contamination or food poisoning must be eliminated.

-Employee safety needs to be considered as well.
-If the layout is not ergonomic or puts them in risky situations, physical injuries can result.
+Employee safety is also important.
+If the layout is not ergonomic or puts staff in risky situations, physical injuries can result.
 Are counters and shelves at the correct height?
 Are floors made of material that can be easily cleaned (and kept from getting slippery)?
-Avoiding employee injuries isn’t just the decent thing to do.
+Avoiding employee injuries isn’t just a decent thing to do.
 The financial future of your operation demands that you do all you can to keep your employees injury-free.

 Let's Give it a Try